 - CSV downloads honor multiple grading periods.
 The Gradebook exports the grading period being viewed in the Gradebook.
 For All Grading Periods, if the option to view total grades is not enabled, Total Score columns and assignment group totals are not included in the download.

-- The Total Score displayed in the Gradebook reflects each student's score at the time of viewing, taking into account whether the instructor has chosen to have ungraded assignments treated as zero, muted assignments, assignment due dates, etc. Therefore, the CSV download includes read-only columns for current and final score.
+- The Total Score displayed in the Gradebook reflects each student's score at the time of viewing, taking into account whether the instructor has muted assignments, assignment due dates, etc. The CSV download includes read-only columns for current and final scores.
 Current score reflects the total while ignoring unsubmitted assignments, and the final score counts unsubmitted assignments as zero.
+Muted assignments are unposted grades and shown in separate columns for unposted current score and unposted final score, respectively.

 - If a student has submitted an assignment multiple times, the CSV file only accounts for the most recent submission.